rexshijaku/resurrector-py/readme.md

 ### How it works
 Resurrector reads a folder (either as zipped or not) and searches for .gz files in it, these must contain .sql files which were backed up in your servers either automatically or manually.
-After connecting to the given database instance it creates these databases by and "fills" them one by one (executes the whole .sql file (query) on each respective database).
+After connecting to the given database instance it creates these databases and "fills" them one by one (executes the whole .sql file (query) on their respective databases).

 ### Simple usage